elysiajs/documentation/docs/essential/handler.md

 ```

-However, if you prefers an explicity Response class, Elysia also handles that automatically.
+If you prefer an explicit Response class, Elysia also handles that automatically.

 ```typescript
 import { Elysia } from 'elysia'